 Dry Fast Podcast Testimonial & Experience: Day 2 Morning

 What to expect during a dry fast, physical changes, tips around air quality, weight loss patterns, iridology & sclera analysis, L’appel du vide (call of the void) or intrusive thoughts & dreams which are ultimately demonic in nature.
+Examples of jaundiced eyes at the end of the post.

 Previous Podcast: Dry Fast Podcast: Day 1 Night